allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

     schedulers:
       - name: my-team-composer
 ```
-Under the hood this gets translated into Terraform code that uses our custom modules and defaults.
+In the background this gets translated into Terraform code that uses our custom modules and defaults.
 Advanced users are not constrained since we also allow for pure Terraform code instead of our DSL.
 One has to choose freedom and maintenance cost over defaults and ease of getting started.

 ### Artifact

 Once the IaaC gets reviewed and accepted, whether DSL or Terraform, it gets packaged into an artifact.
-The artifact is an immutable, versioned archive that contains infrastructure’s definition.
-No changes should be made outside the artifact and we prevent them by revoking permissions to those APIs.
+The artifact is an immutable, versioned archive that contains infrastructure's definition.
+We prevent manual changes by revoking permissions ine the Cloud.
 This means that we have a controlled and auditable environment.
-An added bonus is that we can easily roll back to the previous version should any change prove wrong.
+An added bonus is that we can easily roll back to the previous version should the change prove wrong.

-Under the hood the artifact is a simple zip archive that can be extracted and inspected by hand to see whether it really contains what we expect.
+Internally, the artifact is a simple zip archive that can be extracted and inspected by hand to see whether it really contains what we expect.
 ```
 unzip artifact.zip
 Archive:  artifact.zip